viGor027/Calebfaces/README.md

 # Overview

-Idea of the project was to build a model capable of recognizing bald people on the photos - for more challenging task the most imbalanced feature was selected, and practice general process of making model.
+The objective of the project was:
+1) to build a model capable of recognizing bald people in the photos,
+2) for me to develop competencies of building such model, for which reason I selected the most imbalanced feature.

 ![feature balance chart](https://i.ibb.co/mS715SW/10-most-imbalanced-attributes.png)